bangtianliu/MatRox_RU/README.md

 ```

-After the script is finished, all graphs are available under $HOME/MatRox_RU/Figures/ and $WORK/MatRox_RU/Figures/ in order in Comet and Stampede2 servers.
+After the script is finished, all graphs are available under $HOME/MatRox_RU/Figures/ ain order in Comet.
 Figures are stored under the directory of the figure number.
+For Stampede2 server, generated csv files are under the $WORK/MatRox_RU/Figures/Fig7-scal/ directory.
+The user should copy csv files into a local machine with python and follow  instructions in lines 61-64 of matrox_knl.sh .
 The replicate_ppopp20.sh script installs MatRox, downloads datasets, generates graph data, and finally plot graphs.
 All steps are commented inside the script.
-The instruction for plotting each graph separately is available in the Figures folder.
+The instruction for plotting each graph separately is also available in the Figures folder for interested reviewers.

 Similar trend should be visible in other architectures.
 General installation and running instructions are explained as following.

-## Installation
+## 2. General Installation

 ### Software dependencies
 MatRox requires following dependencies: